sohbr/artis/README.md

 ## Background and Overview

 Do you feel unmotivated?
 Do you want someone to nudge you on?
 Well, Doomi Proud is a React Native mobile application that promotes forming new habits with the help of friends.
 Users can share their progress by posting to the feed or directly to friends.
-If one of your friends seem like they're not making any progress on their Doomi's, send them a nudge!
+If one of your buddies seems like they're not making any progress on their Doomi's, send them a nudge!

 ## Functionality and MVP
 * User Login / Signup and authentication